larshvile/pyupnp/README.md

 pyupnp
 ======

-A simple UPnP library for python 3.
+A simple UPnP library for python 3.1+.
+Nose must be installed to run the tests.

 TODO
 ====
 - SSDP
- - protocol
  - transport
-  - TTL for multicast M-SEARCH should default to 2
  - ControlPoint / devices